 Economics | Law and Economics | Law and Politics | Law and Society | Legislation | Public Law and Legal Theory | Retirement Security Law | Social Welfare Law | Taxation-Federal | Tax Law

 Neil H. Buchanan, "What is Fiscal Responsibility?
 Long-term Deficits, Generational Accounting, and Capital Budgeting" (April 2004).
 Rutgers Law School (Newark) Faculty Papers.
 Working Paper 8.

-Economics Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Politics Commons, Public Law and Legal Theory Commons, Retirement Security Commons, Social Welfare Law Commons, Taxation-Federal Income Commons, Tax Law Commons
+Economics Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legislation Commons, Public Law and Legal Theory Commons, Retirement Security Law Commons, Social Welfare Law Commons, Taxation-Federal Commons, Tax Law Commons